philips-software/terraform-provider-hsdp/docs/guides/container_host.md

 }
 ```

-~> Using `public` subnets increases your costs slightly as you will pay extra for the public IP
+~> Using `public` subnets increases your costs slightly as you will pay extra for the public IP address

 ### Volumes